isarandi/synthetic-occlusion/README.md

 In computer vision, synthetically augmenting training input images by pasting objects onto them has been shown to improve performance across several tasks, including object detection, facial landmark localization and human pose estimation.

-Such pasting is also useful to evaluate a model's robustness to (synthetic) occlusions appearing on the test inputs.
+Such pasting is also useful for evaluating a model's robustness to (synthetic) occlusions appearing on the test inputs.

 This is the implementation we used in our [IROS'18 workshop paper](https://arxiv.org/abs/1808.09316) to study occlusion-robustness in 3D human pose estimation, and to achieve first place in the 2018 ECCV PoseTrack Challenge on 3D human pose estimation.
 Method description and detailed results for the latter can be found in [our short paper on arXiv](https://arxiv.org/abs/1809.04987).